 .
 I prefer to support the smaller companies that have deeply rooted ethos, but they are harder to find these days.

 7 Tips To Buying A Surfboard Boardbag

 #1) Does your surfboard fit into the boardbag?

-Make sure the bag fits your board.
-Length should be obvious (and size does matter by the way.
+Make sure the boardbag fits your board.
+Length should be obvious, and size does matter by the way.

 Try and fit your board into the bag and pick the one that feels right.
-If you can't 'be there' then get the measurements and match them to the bag. '
+If you can't 'be there' then get the measurements and match them to the bag.

 If you buy a Fish, Mini Simmons, or Retro Surfboard you should look for a board bag with the same qualities and dimensions.

-full round (for Malibu and long board bags)
+- full round, for Malibu and long board bags.

 #2) Do your fins fit into the boardbag?